trentfulcher/sphinx-template/source/chapter2/index.rst

 informative but did not work as I've learned that things run differently depending on the IDE, version, and programs being used.

 On Friday, January 29th, I spent another 1:29 researching Unit testing and PyTest from numerous sites online, as well as a couple Python books I own, trying to gain as much information and knowledge that I could in a short amount of time.

-I wanted to get my feet wet so I created a sample test titled ``first_test.py`` tilizing the following code..
+I wanted to get my feet wet so I created a sample test titled ``first_test.py`` utilizing the following code..

 .. code-block:: python
+    :linenos:

     def func(x):
         return x + 5